-Among the laws and regulations related to land tenure, some still refer to the Medjelle and Ottomans laws, others exist in the civil code or have been issued separately, more recently.
-The lack of a land policy in Lebanon is affecting the relevance of some land-related legislation, and often results in overlapping rules and regulations hampering land governance in the country.
+The lack of a land policy in Lebanon is affecting the relevance of some land-related legislation.
+This often results in overlapping rules and regulations and hampers good land governance.

-Concerning the country’s institutional framework, the Lebanese government is organized into 21 ministries under the Prime Minister (Law no. 247 of 7 August 2000), ten of which engaged in various land-related functions which they exercise through their sub-entities such as the General Directorate of Land Registration and Cadastre under the Ministry of Finance; the Directorate General of Urbanism and the Directorate General of Roads and Buildings under the Ministry of Public Works and Transport; and the Directorate of Geographic Affairs of the Lebanese Army under the Ministry of Defense, among others.
+Regarding the institutional framework, under the prime minister, the Lebanese government is organized into 21 ministries.
+Ten of these ministries manage different land-related functions through their sub-entities, such as the General Directorate of Land Registration and Cadastre under the Ministry of Finance; the Directorate General of Urbanism and the Directorate General of Roads and Buildings under the Ministry of Public Works and Transport; and the Directorate of Geographic Affairs of the Lebanese Army under the Ministry of Defense.

 Private sector, civil society organizations, academic institutions and religious communities also play a key role in the Lebanese land sector.
 However, limited availability of data and access to information hinder the coordination between the various land stakeholders impacting their capacity to work together effectively to deliver good land governance.

-The religious land tenure system, referred to as “Awqaf” or religious endowment land, comprehends land that has been entrusted to a religious organization for a charitable or social purpose.
-The awkaf institution (Muslim and Christian) plays an important role in the land market as they own about 30 per cent of the private land in Lebanon and offer many possibilities like land concession and rental.
-Recent research on wqaf lands in Beirut region, used for agriculture, reported that agricultural waqf are more resilient- than private lands- to urbanization.
+The religious land tenure system, called awqaf or religious endowment lands, regards land that has been entrusted to a religious organization for a charitable or social purpose.
+The awqaf institutions, which can be Muslim and Christian, play an important role in the management of Lebanese land, as they hold about 30 per cent of private land and offer many possibilities for land use, such as land concessions or rental.
+Recent research on agricultural waqf lands in the Beirut region concludes that agricultural waqf land are more resilient than private lands to the negative effects of urbanization.

-The informal land tenure system includes land with varying degrees of recognition and legality: “regularized” and un-regularized squatting, unauthorized subdivisions of formally owned land, unofficial rental arrangements, etc. In some cases, several forms of tenure may co-exist on the same plot with parties entitled to different rights.
+The informal land tenure system includes land uses that have varying degrees of recognition and legality: “regularized” and un-regularized squatting, unauthorized subdivisions of formally owned land, unofficial rental arrangements, etc. In some cases, several forms of tenure may co-exist on the same plot, with different parties entitled to different rights.

-The land registration system is based on a parcel-based digital cadastral system that registers land and property, operated by the General Directorate of Land Registry and Cadastre.
-Most built up urban areas have already been demarcated and registered however, as only legally recognized and properly demarcated properties can be registered at the Real Estate Registry, customary land rights and informal settlements are not registered in the land registry .
+The formal land registration system is based on a parcel-based digital cadastral system operated by the General Directorate of Land Registry and Cadastre.
+Most built up urban areas have already been demarcated and registered.
+As only legally recognized and demarcated properties can be registered at the Real Estate Registry, customary land rights and informal settlements are not included.

-The property tax ranges from 4-14 per cent of the property value and it is applied to all properties located within Lebanon but hospitals; properties owned by the government, religious authorities, political parties and foreign governments; agricultural land; and urban non-built-up properties.
+The property tax ranges from 4 to 14 per cent of the property value and it is applied to all properties located within Lebanon, apart from properties owned by the government, religious authorities, political parties and foreign governments, hospitals, agricultural land, and undeveloped urban properties.

 The capital gains tax on sale of property is assessed based on the difference between the property price at the time of ownership and its price at the time of disposal or sale, with a tax rate of 15 per cent in accordance with the Lebanese income tax law, as amended.
 Additionally, upon registering the transfer of property ownership, six per cent of the purchase price is levied (transfer tax) along with other applicable fees and taxes (stamp duty).
-In case of inheritance, testacy, gifts, etc. the transfer tax is applied on the net value of the share of heirs and tax rates vary according to the degree of relationship between the heir and the legator .
+In case of inheritance, testacy, or gifts, the transfer tax is applied on the net value of the share of heirs and tax rates vary according to the degree of relationship.

-Overall, there’s limited access to land value-related information in the country with implications on, among others, revenues and sustainable land management, leaving space for corruption and often resulting in the registration of lower-than-market values.
+Overall, there’s limited access to land value-related information in the country with implications on revenues and sustainable land management, leaving space for corruption and often resulting in the registration of lower-than-market values.

 Through the years, Lebanon’s urbanization was not sustained by specific state policies or plans.
 This impacted the provision of basic services and the implementation of efficient mobility plans, particularly in urban areas, and the management of natural resources.
 To respond to this issue, the National Council of Scientific Research (CNRS) has developed a land use classification system, which consists of seven main categories (Atlas du Liban):

-Land-related disputes are quite common in Lebanon, particularly, but not only, ownership disputes over non-surveyed areas, inheritance issues, encroachment and illegal occupation of private or state-owned properties.
+Land-related disputes are common in Lebanon.
+The most common types of disputers are about ownership over non-surveyed areas, inheritance issues, and encroachment and illegal occupation of private or state-owned properties.
 The formal justice system is the main mechanism for resolving land-related disputes.
 It includes the Single Real Estate Judge; the First Instance Courts Ruling on Real Estate Matters; the Conseil d’Etat which has limited jurisdiction defined by the law in land expropriation cases; and the Judicial Committee Ruling on Housing Land Disputes established to investigate disputes arising from the implementation of the Housing Law of 1965.

 The Lebanese Constitution guarantees equality before the law, but it does not explicitly prohibit discrimination based on sex.
-Land laws are gender neutral, but sex discriminations can be found in other laws impacting housing, land and property rights.
-This is the case of the Nationality Law of 1925, as amended, which denies matrilineal granting of the Lebanese nationality.
-Lebanese women married to non-Lebanese men cannot automatically pass their land and housing to their children due to the principle of international reciprocity.
-In addition, the personal status laws do not recognize the value of women’s unpaid domestic labor nor the concept of marital property depriving women of their share of family property upon divorce.
+Land laws are gender neutral, but discriminations are found in other laws impacting housing, land and property rights.
+This is the case of the Nationality Law of 1925, as amended, which does not allow Lebanese women married to non-Lebanese men to pass their nationality to their children; this prevents them from automatically passing their real estate properties to their children through inheritance, due to the principle of international reciprocity.
+Further, personal status laws do not recognize the value of (women’s) unpaid domestic labour nor the concept of joint marital property.
+This is a major issue that deprives women of their share of family properties and often leaves them without a home in case of divorce.

 Since the beginning of the Syrian crisis in 2011, the large influx of refugees in Lebanon has been adding pressure on the already limited availability of public services, infrastructure, and affordable housing in the country leading to an increase of rent costs.
 This has affected the land tenure security of local communities and of refugees who struggle to access safe, affordable and adequate housing.
 Most Syrian refugees have been securing shelter through informal markets which provide a higher level of responsiveness, flexibility, and relative affordability compared to the formal one.
 However, this often underlines poor housing quality, insecurity of tenure, and other health and environmental shortcomings, such as land degradation, soil and water contamination.
 Further, in many cases, the domestic law along with international standards protecting the housing, land, and property rights of Syrian refugees were not upheld leading to repeated threats and harassment, and even forced eviction, against the refugee community (UNHCR and UN-Habitat, 2014).

-Since 2020, UN-Habitat and the Global Land Tool Network have been working in Lebanon and Iraq to improve the land tenure security and safeguard the housing, land and property rights of Syrian refugees therein displaced.
+Since 2020, UN-Habitat and the Global Land Tool Network in partnership with GIZ have been working in Lebanon and Iraq to improve the land tenure security and safeguard the housing, land and property rights of Syrian refugees therein displaced.